Synchromysticism

 I like that analogy, because when I was just about to become a teenager in the late 70s I had a spontaneous out of body experience that changed the way I thought about who "I" was, where the thinking part of me floated out above my body and I watched my body keep on walking while I was out of it, controlling it from above, something like the reverse of controlling a drone you were flying on a beach.

-I have no idea how, or why it happened to me that day, but it changed my view on life literally from that day forward and I was on a personal quest to read and watch everything about just what happened to me that day.
+I have no idea how, or why it happened to me that day, but it changed my view on life literally from that day forward, and I was on a personal quest to read and watch everything about just what happened to me that day.

 To be honest, I think I would have been an atheist if something like that never happened to me at that stage of my development, not that even today I'm a believer in any particular religion, although Buddhism would be close to my beliefs on life and consciousness.

-So nobody has to convince me about the brain not being the source of consciousness, as I know personally that it's not.
+So, nobody has to convince me about the brain not being the source of consciousness, as I know personally that it's not.

-If anything I would have to convince others of my experience, but I really don't care about convincing anybody about that experience, because I know that everyone at some point in their life will experience it for themselves anyway, even if it is literally at the end of their lives.
+If anything, I would have to convince others of my experience, but I really don't care about convincing anybody about that experience, because I know that everyone at some point in their life will experience it for themselves anyway, even if it is literally at the end of their lives.

-I'm not on some cosmic mission to save your soul or my soul from hell, because I personally don't believe in such a place and I'm sure that for whatever reason you are living the life you probably came here to live anyway and to learn the lessons you had to live in what can be a nightmarish world, just like I have come to do as well.
+I'm not on some cosmic mission to save your soul or my soul from hell, because I personally don't believe in such a place, and I'm sure that for whatever reason you are living the life you probably came here to live anyway and to learn the lessons you had to live in what can be a nightmarish world, just like I have come to do as well.

 Room 237?!

-When I was a kid growing up in Australia there were TV commercials for a brand of washing machine named Whirlpool and the catch phrase was, "Guess Whose Mum's Got a Whirlpool?" with some of those TV commercials featuring a man named
+When I was a kid growing up in Australia there were TV commercials for a brand of washing machine named Whirlpool and the catch phrase was, "Guess Whose Mum's Got a Whirlpool?" with some of those TV commercials featuring a man named Barry Humphreys dressed in drag as a dame and making out that "she" owned a Whirlpool.

 Apart from the nostalgic angle of that dumb TV ad, the catch phrase, "Guess Whose Mum's Got a Whirlpool?" is rather apt when it comes to the analogy Mark uses in his podcast about trying to understand how consciousness works.